Nick Evans (baseball): Arizona Diamondbacks

-Evans signed with the Arizona Diamondbacks in March 2013.
-He was assigned to Double-A Mobile to regain his form after a lost 2012 season.
-In 133 games for the BayBears at first and third base, he hit .267 with 19 HR (fourth in the Southern League) and 81 RBI (third).
+Evans signed with the Arizona Diamondbacks on March 29, 2013.
+He was assigned to the Double-A Mobile BayBears to regain his form after a lost 2012 season.
+In 133 games for the BayBears at first and third base, he hit .267 with 19 home runs (fourth in the Southern League) and 81 RBI (third).
 He was also a mid-season All-Star as the South Division's starting designated hitter.
-Evans began 2014 with Triple-A Reno, where in 44 games, he was hitting .335 with 11 HR and 44 RBI until earning a promotion.
+Evans began 2014 with Triple-A Reno, where in 44 games, he was hitting .335 with 11 home runs and 44 RBI until earning a promotion.
 Evans, a native of Glendale, Arizona, grew up rooting for the Dbacks.

-On May 28, he was called up to replace outfielder Alfredo Marte.
+On May 28, 2014, Evans was called up to replace outfielder Alfredo Marte.
 He appeared in his first major league game since September 28, 2011, that night as a defensive replacement for first baseman Paul Goldschmidt.
-He recorded his first hit with Arizona in his first start on June 3.
+Evans recorded his first hit with Arizona in his first start on June 3.
 On June 12, Evans was designated for assignment to make room for recently claimed Jordan Pacheco.
-He was called back up on June 27.
+He cleared waivers and was sent outright to the Triple-A Reno Aces on June 16.
+Evans was called back up on June 27.
 He was released by the Diamondbacks on July 28.